 'winter home' or 'year round' retirement in Puerto Rico, USA.

 A. If the ocean is an absolute priority you might want to spend a month in a highrise condo in Luquillo, with a rental car, to explore with..
-'Playa Azul' is by the sea, is a gated community, guard at the gate.. can walk to some things. great beach. just a little town but an easy drive to lots of things. ( Do NOT be fooled by false advertising and rent a condo in LOIZA. no, no!)
+'Playa Azul' is by the sea and has a guard at the gate.. can walk to some things. great beach. just a little town but an easy drive to lots of things. ( Do NOT be fooled by false advertising and rent a condo in LOIZA. no, no!)
 In the hills above Luquillo you will find the best of all locations, cooler but with easy access to beaches.

 B. Rincon on the far east end of PR has a lot of 'expats', big waves in the winter, a surfers paradise, has become gentrified and no longer inexpensive.